-I would venture to say that most marital difficulties center around one fact —men and women are TOTALLY different.
-The differences (emotional, mental, and physical) are so extreme that without a concentrated effort to understand them, it is nearly impossible to have a happy marriage.
+I would venture to say that most marital difficulties center around one fact.
+Men and women are TOTALLY different.
+The differences (emotional, mental, and physical) are extreme.
+Without a concentrated effort to understand them, it is nearly impossible to have a happy marriage.
 A famous psychiatrist once said, “After thirty years of studying women, I ask myself, ‘What is it that they really want?'”
 If this was his conclusion, just imagine how little we know about our wives.

 How about this next one?
 Dr. James Dobson says there is strong evidence indicating the “seat” of the emotions in a man’s brain is wired differently than in a woman’s.
 By virtue of these two differences, men and women are miles apart emotionally and physically.
 Let’s examine some of the differences between men and women.

 Women tend to be more personal than men.

 Women have a deeper interest in people and feelings —in building relationships.
 Men tend to be more preoccupied with practicalities that can be understood through logical deduction.
 Men tend to be more challenge-and-conquer oriented —competing for dominance.
 Hence, you see their strong interest in sports such as football and boxing.